chern007/magnetcatcher/README.md

 MEDIAFUSION_EXTRA=
 ```

 Some add-ons require tokens or API keys.
 Provide them in the `*_EXTRA` variables if necessary.
+If a variable is left blank (or omitted) the corresponding add-on will be skipped.
+This is useful for sources like `orion` or `mediafusion` which may not respond correctly in some environments.

 ## Network Restrictions